hasimy-as/Codebase-Restify/README.md

 npm run cover
 ```
 - Environment configuration (.env.example)
 > **Note:** You may change the configuration as you like, and put it in a .env file.
-You may also comment the Redis password if there's no password setup.
 ```
 # PORT
 PORT = YOUR_PORT